Griffience/Coding_optimized_Pointramba_fromscratch/README.md

 ## Coding_optimized_PoinTramba From scratch!!
-The public version is a simple visible structue of my codes , only offers my minds and style .
+The public version is a simple visible structue of the code.
 The Final Experiments is still cotinuing...
-该公开版本项目仅展示了本人的思路,代码流程及风格,最终实验尚未结束...(痛苦.jpg)

 ### PoinTrambaUltra
 PointTrambaUltra : A moderate-depth hybrid point cloud backbone that balances structured local encoding (EdgeConv), sequence modeling (Mamba), and self-attention-based global fusion (Transformer).
-一个平衡结构化局部编码（EdgeConv）、序列建模（Mamba）和基于自注意力的全局融合（Transformer）的中深度混合点云主干。

 ### DataSet